damiendr/ISPC.jl/README.md

   index (linear indexing) or one index per dimension (multi-dimensional arrays).
 Indexing must yield an array element, not a sub-array.

-- all outer variables ("kernel arguments") must be primitive types or arrays of primitive types.
-Simple composite types like `UnitRange` are supported inside kernels (eg. in `for` loops) but not as kernel arguments at the moment.
+- All outer variables ("kernel arguments") must be primitive types or arrays of primitive types.

+- Simple composite types like `UnitRange` are supported inside kernels (eg. in `for` loops) but not as kernel arguments at the moment.

 - Only functions that have a direct translation to ISPC are supported inside kernels.
 User-defined functions may be used if they are declared `@inline`.
 This restriction may be lifted in the future.

-- Inner functions, exceptions, tasks, I/O etc. are not supported.
+- Inner functions, exceptions, task switching, I/O etc. are not supported.

 ISPC task-level constructs are not yet supported.